Daniel Patrick Moynihan: United States Senator from New York (1977–2001)

 Moynihan continued to be interested in foreign policy as a Senator, sitting on the Select Committee on Intelligence.
 His strongly anti-Soviet views became far more moderate when he emerged as a critic of the Reagan administration's hawkish tilt in the late Cold War, as exemplified by its support for the Contras in Nicaragua.
 Moynihan argued there was no active Soviet-backed conspiracy in Latin America, or anywhere.
 He suggested the Soviets were suffering from massive internal problems, such as rising ethnic nationalism and a collapsing economy.
-In a December 21, 1986, editorial in The New York Times, Moynihan predicted the replacement on the world stage of Communist expansion with ethnic conflicts.
+In a December 21, 1986 editorial in The New York Times, Moynihan predicted the replacement on the world stage of Communist expansion with ethnic conflicts.
 He criticized the administration's "consuming obsession with the expansion of Communism – which is not in fact going on."
 In a September 8, 1990 letter to Erwin Griswold, Moynihan wrote: "I have one purpose left in life; or at least in the Senate.
 It is to try to sort out what would be involved in reconstituting the American government in the aftermath of the [C]old [W]ar.
 Huge changes took place, some of which we hardly notice."
-In 1981 he and fellow Irish-American politicians Senator Ted Kennedy and Speaker of the House Tip O'Neill co-founded the Friends of Ireland, a bipartisan organization of Senators and Representatives who opposed the ongoing sectarian violence and aimed to promote peace and reconciliation in Northern Ireland.
+In 1981, he and fellow Irish-American politicians Senator Ted Kennedy and Speaker of the House Tip O'Neill co-founded the Friends of Ireland, a bipartisan organization of Senators and Representatives who opposed the ongoing sectarian violence and aimed to promote peace and reconciliation in Northern Ireland.

 Moynihan introduced Section 1706 of the Tax Reform Act of 1986, which cost certain professionals (like computer programmers, engineers, draftspersons, and designers) who depended on intermediary agencies (consulting firms) a self-employed tax status option, but other professionals (like accountants and lawyers) continued to enjoy Section 530 exemptions from payroll taxes.
 This change in the tax code was expected to offset the tax revenue losses of other legislation that Moynihan proposed to change the law of foreign taxes of Americans working abroad.
 Joseph Stack, who flew his airplane into a building housing IRS offices on February 18, 2010, posted a suicide note that, among many factors, mentioned the Section 1706 change to the Internal Revenue Code.

 As a key Environment and Public Works Committee member, Moynihan gave vital support and guidance to William K. Reilly, who served under President George H. W. Bush as Administrator of the Environmental Protection Agency.

-Early in his career in the Senate, Moynihan had expressed his annoyance with adamantly pro-choice, pro woman groups petitioning him and others on the issue of abortion.
+In the mid-1990s, Moynihan was one of the Democrats to support the ban on the procedure known as partial-birth abortion.
+He said of the procedure: "I think this is just too close to infanticide.
+A child has been born and it has exited the uterus.
+What on Earth is this procedure?"
+Earlier in his career in the Senate, Moynihan had expressed his annoyance with the adamantly pro-choice interest groups petitioning him and others on the issue.
 He challenged them saying, "you women are ruining the Democratic Party with your insistence on abortion."